webix-hub/docs/data/api/ui.filemanager_onbeforefileupload_event.md

 onBeforeFileUpload
 =============

-@todo:check

 @short:
-	fires the uploader has started to upload a file
+	fires before the uploader has started to upload a file

 @params: